Help Prevent Pollution

 - Recycle used oil, antifreeze, and other fluids properly.
 Clean up spills and fix leaks promptly and properly.

 - Dispose of old paint, solvents, and other hazardous wastes correctly.
 Please dispose of these items at one of the New River Resource Authority’s Household Hazardous Waste Collection events.
 Learn more at www.newriverresourceauthority.org.
-The New River Resource Authority (7100 Cloyd’s Mountain Road, Dublin, VA 24084) will hold a Household Hazardous Waste event on Saturday, September 12, 2020.
+The New River Resource Authority (7100 Cloyd’s Mountain Road, Dublin, VA 24084) will hold a Household Hazardous Waste event on Saturday, Sept.
+11, 2021.
 This event is by appointment only.
-You may call 540-674-1677 to schedule an appointment on or after Tuesday, August 4, 2020.
+You may call 540-674-1677 to schedule an appointment.
 The event will also be offering document shredding and electrical/universal waste disposal.

 - Dispose of trash properly, including cigarette butts.

 - Create a compost pile to dispose of yard waste.
 Composted leaves and grass clippings creates free organic fertilizer.